-It is time to leave San Francisco and its mists behind and head towards the Pacific Ocean and the 17-mile Drive.
+It is time to leave San Francisco (another well know city of Western USA) and its mists behind and head towards the Pacific Ocean and the 17-mile Drive.
 The 17-mile Drive is a scenic coastal road running from Pebble Beach to Pacific Grove on the Monterey peninsula and connecting Monterey Bay in the North with Carmel in the South.
 This 17-mile long scenic road is lined with millionaire mansions and famous golf courses… Apart from the “bling” aspect, the road offers stunning views of the Pacific Ocean and the coast.
 Many birds, such as cormorants, seagulls, pelicans, gulls roost on the higher rocks… and sea lions, seals… and squirrels cavort below.
 The highlight of the trip on the 17-Mile Drive is a solitary tree, tortured by the wind that stands proudly above the jagged coastline facing the turmoil of the ocean: it is The Lone Cypress, 250 years old cypress and standing alone on its rock… one of the most famous and most photographed landscapes of the Pacific coast.
 A little further at Pescadero Point, we cannot miss the Ghost trees, gnarled cypress trees with whitewashed trunks of ghostly appearance!

 If this scenery is astonishing, just wait and see what lies beneath the waves.
 The gigantic Monterey Bay Aquarium, one of the largest in North America, allows you to take the plunge and explore the marine life of the West Coast while staying dry… The aquarium was founded in 1984, and is located on the site of the former sardine cannery, described in John Steinbeck’s novel Cannery Row.
 Today a more “Disneyland” atmosphere prevails: many attractions, gift shops, and hotels… The aquarium features more than 35,000 animals and plants, representing more than 550 different species.
 One of the masterpieces is the display of California coastal marine life.
 The 28-foot tall exhibit displays a forest of California Giant Kelp on different levels.
 The aquarium is a show that will captivate you for many reasons… There are different species of jellyfish of all colors and sizes, including the lion’s mane jellyfish, also known as the giant or hair jellyfish, and the Moon Jelly.
 The Lion’s mane jellyfish is the largest known species of jellyfish.
 We also encounter one of the most delicate creatures in the ocean, the hippocampus, which comes in multiple varieties like the Leafy sea dragon and the Weedy sea dragon.
 In the corner of an aquatic display — I forget which one – there is, I think, the star Dory of the 2003 American computer-animated comedy “Finding Nemo.”
 The surgeonfish (Blue Tang) is surrounded by his friends, Nemo of course, but also the Pennant coralfish easily recognizable by its black and white stripes and two yellow fins at the rear of its body.